Nordic immigration to North America: Iceland

 The Interlake Region of Manitoba became the primary destination for Icelandic immigrants to Canada.
-New Iceland, an area on the western shore of Lake Winnipeg, was established in 1875 as a special reserve for Icelandic settlers.
-It became a cultural and social hub for Icelanders in North America.
-The town of Gimli, situated in this region, is perhaps the most famous Icelandic settlement in Canada and is still home to a large Icelandic-Canadian community.
+New Iceland, an area on the western shore of Lake Winnipeg, was established in 1875.
+The town of Gimli is the most famous Icelandic settlement in Canada and is still home to a large Icelandic-Canadian community.
+The Icelandic Festival of Manitoba is held annually in Gimli.